Chemistry

 Total Semester Hrs14.0

 PhD students must receive at minimum a B in required core classes; students who receive a B- or lower need to demonstrate subject competency to continue in the PhD program.
-At least 18 credits of course work are required for the PhD degree; the total hours of course work required are determined on an individual basis by the student's thesis committee.
-Up to 24 credits of graduate-level course work may be transferred from other institutions toward the PhD degree provided that those courses have not been used by the student toward a Bachelor's degree.
-Up to 36 credits may be transferred if the student has completed a Master's degree.
+At least 18 credits of coursework are required for the PhD degree.
+Only one credit of CHGN560 and one credit of CHGN660 may be applied to this coursework requirement.
+The total hours of course work required are determined on an individual basis by the student's thesis committee.
+Up to 24 credits of graduate-level coursework may be transferred from other institutions toward the PhD degree provided that those courses have not been used by the student toward a bachelor's degree.
+Up to 36 credits may be transferred if the student has completed a master's degree.
 The student's thesis committee may set additional course requirements and will make decisions on requests for transfer credit.

 Seminar requirement.
-Students should enroll in CHGN560 in the first semester of their degree program.
-The CHGN560 seminar must be completed no later than the end of the student's second year of graduate studies at Mines.
+Full-time PhD students are expected to maintain continuous enrollment in CHGN560 until they have passed their CHGN560 seminar, which must be completed no later than the end of the student's second year of graduate studies at Mines.
 The semester after completion of the CHGN560 seminar, students must enroll in CHGN660.
+They should maintain continuous enrollment in CHGN660 until they have passed their CHGN660 seminar.
 The CHGN660 seminar must include detailed research findings and interpretation of the student's PhD thesis research and must be presented close to, but before, the student's oral defense of the thesis.

 Comprehensive examination.
 The comprehensive examination comprises a written literature review of the student's field of research, an oral presentation and defense of the literature review before the student's thesis committee, and oral answers to questions posed by the thesis committee during the defense.
 The literature review must be completed prior to the end of the student's second year of graduate studies.
 A student's thesis committee may, at its discretion, require additional components to the comprehensive examination process.